-3 sightseeing spots on Tokyo Bay
+Top 3 sightseeing spots along the Tokyo Bay coast

 This time, we'll introduce three tourist spots in the Tokyo Bay area (Tokyo Waterfront City), which has seen rapid development in recent years.
 You can make the most of your time by visiting the Museum of Maritime Science and the National Museum of Emerging Science and Innovation, before heading to DiverCity Tokyo Plaza